SabotageAndi/docs/docs/core/preview3/tools/dotnet-build.md

 `--version-suffix [VERSION_SUFFIX]`

 Defines what `*` should be replaced with in the version field in the project file.
 The format follows NuGet's version guidelines.

-`--build-profile`

-Prints out the incremental safety checks that users need to address in order for incremental compilation to be automatically turned on.

 `--no-incremental`